Here are answers to some initial questions you might have about pet-friendly workplaces.

 Why have pets at work?

 Studies show that pets help relieve stress, increase community and boost morale.
-In fact, the 2017 BANFIELD™ Pet Hospital Pet-Friendly Workplace PAWrometer™ survey found that 83% of employees at pet-friendly workplaces report greater company loyalty and 79% report improved work relationships.* People who have their pets at work feel less pressured to leave at a particular time to get home to their pets.
+In fact, a recent survey from Banfield Pet Hospital found that 57% of pet parents said they’d be most happy returning to the workplace after the pandemic if they can bring their pets with them.
+Plus, people who have their pets at work feel less pressured to leave at a particular time to get home to their pets.
 They also take more walking breaks during the day, which supports good health and potentially reduces health care costs.
-Being pet-friendly is also a great recruiting and PR message.
+Being pet friendly is also a great recruiting and PR message.

 What types of pets should we allow?

 This answer depends on your facilities and the interests of your employees.
 Since dogs are more likely to be leash trained, they are usually the easiest pet type to start with.
-However, pet owners will know if their cats would do well at work.
-If you have space, you can also set up a cat play room to keep cats enclosed but enable them to come to work.
+However, pet parents will know if their cats would do well at work.
+If you have space, you can also set up a cat play room to give cat visitors a place to play safely together.

 What legal considerations are there?